Covid Secure Procedures for Fellows

 - ‘Stay & Study’ service

 We have reconfigured our physical spaces and rearranged routes through the Library to provide New College members with bookable reader seats and study space that conform with social distancing.
-Our ‘Stay & Study’ services will be provided in two sessions of two hours’ duration:
+Our ‘Stay & Study’ services will be provided in three sessions:

 You are welcome to contact the Librarian (email@example.com) if you need any assistance or advice.
 We encourage you to make book purchase requests for items not held in the Library or where additional copies of texts are required.
 Provide the Librarian with your tutorial reading list requirements, and let him know which books will be the most important for your students.
 We are able to acquire some e-books as well.
 Please also encourage your students to access the unparalleled academic e-resources available to them.